 And that brings me back to Demi Moore and the Amsterdam postcards.
 It is unacceptable to use our own personal judgments to decide whether sexually explicit materials or content are appropriate or acceptable to others.
 As sexologists, we need to support the informed use of sexually explicit materials for educational and therapeutic purposes and affirm the rights of adults to have access to sexually explicit materials for personal use.
 We must object to sexually explicit materials that condone or promote violence and exploitation, and we must protect minors from exploitation, while working to protect the rights of freedom of speech and freedom of the press.
-And we need to be concerned with the rights of topless dancers because the abridgement of their rights of educators, counselors, researchers, and therapists.
+And we need to be concerned with the rights of topless dancers because the abridgement of their rights to expression can quickly lead to abridgement of the rights of educators, counselors, researchers, and therapists.